SimoneTestino/SimoneTestino/content/ColivingLiguria/System/Private Notes.md

 ---
 To Do:
 - DIRE concludi
-- Compra Scooter
-- Procedere ISP
-- Main Villa?
-Valuta opzioni
+- Main Villa
+- Gifted Villa